arcolinux/arcolinux-leftwm-theme-forest/README.md

-# Starwars: A leftwm configured theme
+# Forest: A leftwm configured theme